Phate6660/pkg/README.md

 OPTIONS:
     -d, --deps <PKG>              View the dependencies of a package.
 Note: Requires gentoolkit to be installed.
+    -F, --files <PKGS>            View the files of a package.
+Note: Requires gentoolkit to be installed.
     -f, --frem <PKGS>...
 Force remove package(s).
     -i, --install <PKGS>...
 Install package(s).
     -m, --metadata <PKG>          View the metadata of a package.
 Note: Requires gentoolkit to be installed.